jspsych/experiment-demos/visual_search/README.md

 After each trial participants are told how many trials they have completed out of the total number of trials.
 After each block participants are told how many blocks they have completed out of the total number of blocks and they are told to take a break if needed.

 Currently, when the task is completed the results are automatically saved as CSV files.
-Note, no participant ID is included in the name and files will be overwritten upon a subsequent run of the code.
+Note, no participant ID is included in the file name and files will be overwritten upon a subsequent run of the code.

 # Duration
 This depends on the timing parameters chosen and the response time of the participants.
 By default there are 10 repetitions leading to a total of 160 trials.